JackGConrad/JackGConrad.github.io/index.md

 - Cycle 10K kms/yr

+- Have visited and hiked in over 25 U.S. National Parks

 - Ran the Chicago Marathon in under 3 3/4 hrs

 - Cycled through 6 European countries in 6 days (800 kms/500 miles) to raise funds for Young Heroes of Swaziland, an organization supporting AIDS orphans